Top Ten Tips We Wish Applicants Knew About Admissons Interviews

 4. Keep Time in Mind

 The interviews usually last about a half hour.
-So keep that in mind as you answer questions: don't take 10 minutes to answer the first question or you may not have time to answer the other questions.
+Keep that in mind as you answer questions: don't take 10 minutes to answer the first question or you may not have time to answer the other questions.

 5. Face-to-Face and Online are Both Fine

 Interviews can be held either face-to-face or online…and it does not matter which way you do it.
 We do have a lot of alumni around the world, but they are not in every location where our applicants live.
-So don't panic if you can only do an online interview — relax and enjoy the conversation, and find out more about where that Schreyer graduate lives.
+Don't panic if you can only do an online interview — relax, enjoy the conversation, and find out more about where that Schreyer graduate lives.

 6. Life Happens

 If something goes wrong the day of your interview: you get sick, your car breaks down, or your dog ate your homework…please don't worry.
 Just contact your interviewers as soon as you can and let them know you can't make it.
 They will understand and try to reschedule, if possible.
 We understand that life just happens sometimes.

 You can't really "practice" for your interview.
 It's just a conversation, like those you have every day, where you can talk about your activities, your work and what you do for fun.
 All we ask is that you be yourself: be honest and sincere, and you will do just fine.

 If you have to drive to your interview location, just give yourself enough time to get there, find a parking spot, make a trip to the bathroom, etc. Minimize your stress before the interview so the actual interview will be more fun.

 Don't worry about what to wear to the interview.
 We aren't judging you by what you look like or what you have on.
 We know you are busy high school students and if you have to come to your interview directly from basketball practice or your job at the restaurant, we get it!